Karroroenning/Rock_paper_scissors/README.md

 **Frameworks, Libraries & Programs Used**

-- Google Fonts - for the font families: Allerta Stencil, Poiret One, Stick No Bills.
+- Google Fonts - for the font "Bruno Ace", "Robot".
-- Font Awesome - to add icons to the social links in the footer element and the icon in the header.
-- GitPod - to creat my html files & styling sheet before pushing the project to Github.
+- GitPod - to creat my html files, styling sheet and script before pushing the project to Github.
 - GitHub - to store my repository for submission.
 - Am I Responsive? - to ensure the project looked good across all devices.